atahtee/Digital-Notes-Frontend/README.md

 ## Getting Started

-To start using Notes-N, simply visit our web app at [https://notes-n.netlify.app/](https://notes-n.netlify.app/).
+To start using Notes-N, simply visit our web app [here](https://notes-n.netlify.app/).
 Once there, you can start creating and managing your notes right away.

 ## Contributing